JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/marvo-interface-snoff.md

 Interface Signoff

 Subsystem Function
-The interface will house up 3 analog/digital based sensors at a time and output the recieved data to the microcontroller.
+The interface will house a minimum of 3 sensors at a time that can be analog current, analog voltage, or digital signal based.
+The output or data gathered from these sensors will then be transmitted to the microcontroller.

 Subsystem Constraints
-Interface must support sensors of different classes that output or receive analog voltage,analog current and digital signals.
+The interface must support sensors that output or receive analog voltage,analog current and digital signals.
-Interfaces must provide 3 or 5VDC to support sensors with different voltage requirements.
+The interface must provide 3 or 5VDC to support sensors with different voltage requirements.

 System Schematic
 ![Interface Schematic](https://user-images.githubusercontent.com/118490274/206822519-73ab0610-30a2-4b01-a183-2ac593d38109.JPG)

 Chosen Component Analysis
 The datasheet for the 3SP CO 1000 sensor has pin 1 as VCC, pin 4 as GND, and pin 5 as counter/data out and is connected to the analog pin 0 on the board because the 3SP sensor is an analog based device.
 Pin 1 is connected to 3 volts dc which is the needed supply voltage as requested in the datasheet.